AdrienCos/compareto/README.md

 # Building

-Run `go install ./...` from the root of this repo.
+Run `make` from the root of this repo.
+This will bundle the files in `data/` into a `.go` file using [pkger](https://github.com/markbates/pkger/).
+The Go code is then compiled into the executable `compareto` at the root of the project.

 # Running

-Run `compareto --help` for help:
+Run `./compareto --help` for help:
 ```
-Usage of compareto:
+Usage of ./compareto:
   -c string
-    	Path the the characters CSV (default "data/characters.csv")
+    	Path the the characters CSV (default "/data/characters.csv")
   -c1 string
     	First criteria to use for the Pareto frontier (default "speed")
   -c2 string
     	Second criteria to use for the Pareto frontier (default "acceleration")
   -g string
-    	Path to the gliders CSV (default "data/gliders.csv")
+    	Path to the gliders CSV (default "/data/gliders.csv")
   -t string
-    	Path to the tires CSV (default "data/tires.csv")
+    	Path to the tires CSV (default "/data/tires.csv")
   -v string
-    	Path to the vehicles CSV (default "data/vehicles.csv")
+    	Path to the vehicles CSV (default "/data/vehicles.csv")
 ```

 ## Basic usage